romanz/electrs/doc/usage.md

 **Authentication**

-**Warning:** If you're reading this before version 0.8.8 exists either use `cookie_file` or check the version of documentation before this line was committed.

 In addition, config files support `auth` option to specify username and password.
 This is not available using command line or environment variables for security reasons (other applications could read it otherwise).
 **Important note**: `auth` is different from `cookie_file`, which points to a file containing the cookie instead of being the cookie itself!